 Make the Cheesecake:

 - Grind up crackers in a blender or food processor if necessary.
 Mix crumbs, sugar, salt and butter in a bowl until combined and press into the bottom and if you want, about an inch or two up the sides of a 10″ springform pan.
 Bake for 10 minutes.
-Take out to cool.
+Take out and cool completely.
 Turn off the oven.

 - In a mixer bowl with the whisk attachment, whisk together the softened cream cheese, eggs, egg yolks and vanilla paste.
 Mix on medium speed until smooth, about 3-5 minutes.
 (It’s okay if you still have some very small lumps.)

 - Add in the sugar, flour and heavy cream and and mix on low speed until fully incorporated, about 1-2 minutes.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.